xqzr2000/SideBuySide_Blitz/README.md

 ## Elevator Pitch

-Quick question: would you hand your entire Amazon order history to Shopify so they could find you cheaper alternatives?
+Quick question: would you hand your entire Amazon order history to Shopify so they could recommend products to you?

+Probably not.
-Now what if you could share that history with every online store at once, and get recommendations from all of them,

-but like, without any of them actually seeing it?
+But what if you could use that shopping history to get recommendations from every online store at once—without any of them ever seeing your personal data?

-Sounds too good to be true.
+Sounds impossible.
 Give me the next minute and I'll show you how.

 We call it SideBuySide.

-Today, recommendations are a trade.
-The more a platform knows about you, the better its suggestions, but only inside that one store.
-You give up your privacy and still end up with a narrow view of the market.
+Today, recommendations come with a trade-off.
+The more a platform knows about you, the better its suggestions—but only within that platform.
+You give up privacy and still get a limited view of the market.

+SideBuySide changes that.

-SideBuySide flips that.
-You add the things you want, from any site, to your personal Side Shelf.
-Your shopping history stays with you.
+You save products from any website to your personal Side Shelf.
+Your shopping history stays under your control.

-Then our AI agent, SideKick, goes to work.
-It compares prices, scouts other vendors for similar or cheaper options, and recommends your next best purchase.
-Vendors see a request for a product.
-They never see who you are or what you've bought before.
+Then our AI shopping agent, SideKick, gets to work.
+It analyzes what you're looking for, searches across vendors, compares prices, finds similar products, and uncovers better deals.

+Vendors don't see your identity, your purchase history, or your personal profile.
+They simply receive anonymous product requests and compete to offer the best match.

-The result: better recommendations, cheaper alternatives, and your privacy stays intact.
+The result?
+Better recommendations, more choice, lower prices, and privacy by design.

 SideBuySide.

-Shop side by side with the whole market, without giving yourself away.
+Shop with the whole market, not just one store.

 ## Who is Sidekick